Visylix vs Verkada: compare camera flexibility, AI capabilities, pricing transparency, data ownership, and cloud architecture.

 Verkada offers solid on-camera analytics including person and vehicle detection, occupancy monitoring, and license plate recognition.
 Their cloud platform provides centralized search and alerting across sites.

-Visylix provides 10 production-ready AI models including capabilities Verkada does not offer: pose estimation, PPE/safety gear detection, heat map analytics, crowd density monitoring, and unique person counting.
-AI models run on scalable GPU infrastructure rather than being limited by on-camera processing power.
+Visylix provides 13 production-ready AI models including capabilities Verkada does not offer: pose estimation, PPE/safety gear detection, heat map analytics, crowd density monitoring, unique person counting, intrusion detection, and line crossing detection.
+AI models run on scalable GPU infrastructure rather than being limited by on-camera processing power, with Radha AI Copilot enabling self-learning improvements.

 A critical concern with Verkada is data control.
 All video data flows through Verkada cloud infrastructure, with limited on-premise processing options.
 The 2021 security breach that exposed over 150,000 camera feeds raised significant questions about centralized cloud video storage security.